Butters' Bottom Bitch: Production and cultural references

-"Butters' Bottom Bitch" was written and directed by series co-founder Trey Parker.
-It first aired on October 14, 2009 in the United States on Comedy Central.
+"Butters' Bottom Bitch" was written and directed by series co-creator Trey Parker.
+It first aired on October 14, 2009, in the United States on Comedy Central.
 The scene in which Butters visits the ACORN office seeking benefits for his prostitutes is a reference to the real-life 2009 scandal in which activist James O'Keefe secretly filmed himself posing as a pimp during meetings with ACORN employees.
 The scene generated the greatest amount of media attention for "Butters' Bottom Bitch" after its original broadcast.
 The pimp convention includes references to Pimps Up, Ho's Down, an HBO documentary about the pimping lifestyle, featuring real-life pimps.
 The scene in which the lieutenant calls his john a "nasty fucker" during sex, mirrored a scene from the documentary, Hookers at the Point.

 The song that plays during the lieutenant's stripper scene at the fraternity party is "Fuck the Pain Away", by Peaches.